 The displaced water starts to move as a wave.
 At this point, it has a very low amplitude as it is located in deep water (earthquakes on the coastline rarely cause tsunamis).
 Tsunamis in open water are usually shorter than 0.3 meters (12 inches).

 As the wave starts moving towards the shore, a series of events begin to occur.
 First of all, water gets shallower and shallower.
-As a result, the height of the tsunami starts to increase, and can increase dramatically.
+As a result, the height of the tsunami starts to increase, and can continue to do so quite dramatically.
 This is the main reason why these waves are so dangerous: They carry on huge masses of water.
 When they get closer to the shoreline, the volume of the tsunami remains constant, but because the water gets shallower, their height starts to increase.

 The 3D simulation below shows how the process is taking place — note the waterline retreating before the tsunami hits.
 This is called a drawback.